jube-home/jube/README.md

 Please report any security problems to Jube before disclosing them publicly.

 # Governance

 Jube Holdings Limited is a Cyprus company registered HE404521.
-Jube Holdings Limited owns Jube software and Trademarks (registered or otherwise).
-Jube is maintained by Jube Operations Limited, a United Kingdom company with registration 14442207.
+Jube Holdings Limited owns Jube software and Trademarks ( registered or otherwise).
+Jube is maintained by Jube Operations Limited, a United Kingdom company with registration

+14442207.
 Jube Operations Limited is a wholly owned subsidiary of Jube Holdings Limited.
-Jube Operations Limited provides training and support services for Jube.
+Jube Operations Limited
+          provides training and support services for Jube.
 Jube and "Jooby" (the logo) is a registered trademark in Cyprus.

 # Licence

 Jube is distributed under [AGPL-3.0-or-later](https://www.gnu.org/licenses/agpl-3.0.txt).